dgamepuzzle/AIMAS_FinalProject/NewSearchClient/centralized_planner.md

   - A list of box-goal allocations
   - A list of agent-box allocations

+...
+These can be stored as class-level variables in the Heuristic class.

 ### At each heuristic calculation:
 1. Recall result of the above operation
 2. Calculate sum of box-goal distances from the box-goal allocation list